 What is the HTML Improvement report?

-Are you obsessed with improving your click-through-rates from organic search?
+Are you obsessed with improving your click-through rates from organic search?
 Have you spent many nights lying awake wondering how to improve your meta descriptions?
-If so (raises hand ?), your on-page SEO dreams have come true with HTML Improvements report.
+If so (raises hand ?), your on-page SEO dreams have come true with the HTML Improvements report.

-This report displays errors to your meta data.
+This report displays errors in your metadata.
 Errors like duplicate titles or descriptions that are too long.
 It provides a glimpse into how Google is viewing your content.